evennia/evennia/docs/source/Setup/Configuring-NGINX-for-SSL-with-Evennia.md

 # Turn off all external connections
 LOCKDOWN_MODE = True
 ```
-This makes sure that evennia uses the correct URI for websocket connections, and also prevents any external connections directly to Evennia's ports, limiting it to connections through the nginx proxies.
+This makes sure that evennia uses the correct URI for websocket connections.
+Setting `LOCKDOWN_MODE` on will also prevents any external connections directly to Evennia's ports, limiting it to connections through the nginx proxies.

 ## SSL on telnet

+> This will proxy ALL telnet access through nginx!
+If you want players to connect directly to Evennia's telnet ports instead of going through nginx, leave `LOCKDOWN_MODE` off and use a different SSL implementation.

 If you've only used nginx for websites, telnet is slightly more complicated.
 You need to set up stream parameters in your primary configuration file, e.g. `/etc/nginx/nginx.conf` - which, at least in my case, was not there by default.